 uncertianties.
 Only then can the robot carry out its

-Also: I play piano and have two patent applications for
+Also: I play piano and have a patent for a

 Generated by John Folkesson, email@example.com Dec.
 18, 2010